 - Everlane Cotton Tank – this is your classic tank, although a bit longer than I’d like (again, I am on the shorter side), so I typically wear it tied up or tucked in.

-- Everlane Ryan Long Sleeve – I typically stow this away in my bag and put it on over whatever I’m wearing if it gets a bit chilly.
+- Everlane Ryan Long Sleeve – I usually stow this away in my bag and put it on over whatever I’m wearing if it gets a bit chilly.
 It’s very thin, so it folds up very small and you can stuff it right into your daypack.

 - Everlane Street Fleece Pant – this feels like a sweatpant but can be dressed up to look much more put together.
 It is a bit thicker, though, so I’d recommend it only for cooler temperatures.